tensorflow/java/tensorflow-frameworks/tensorflow-data/README.md

 }
 ```

-In graph mode, the dataset is iterated through using a while-loop,
+In graph mode, the dataset can be iterated through using the `OneShotIterator` abstraction, and a while loop, as follows:
-using the `OneShotIterator` abstraction.

 ```java
 OneShotIterator oneShotIterator = dataset.makeOneShotIterator();